ClusterHQ/flocker/docs/installation/install-node.rst

 * A minimum of 2 nodes:

-  * We support installing the Flocker node services on either :ref:`CentOS 7<centos-7-install>` or :ref:`Ubuntu 14.04<ubuntu-14.04-install>`.
+  * We support installing the Flocker node services on either CentOS 7 or Ubuntu 14.04.
-  * If you do not have any nodes, see our :ref:`helpful-guides` which can be used to help you set up nodes using either :ref:`Amazon Web Services<aws-install>` or :ref:`Rackspace<rackspace-install>`.
+  * If you do not have any nodes, our guides can be used to help you set up nodes, using either Amazon Web Services or Rackspace.
   * To avoid potential disk space problems (for example, when storing popular Docker images), we recommend a minimum of 16 GB storage on each node.

 * You will need permission for SSH access from your laptop.
 * Depending on your usage of Flocker, you will require access to a range of ports.
-  For example, instructions on specifying which ports to make available are included in the :ref:`aws-install` documentation.
+  For example, instructions on specifying which ports to make available are included in the Amazon Web Services guide.
 * Flocker's container management features depend on Docker.
   You will need to make sure `Docker (at least 1.8) is installed`_ and running.

+.. end-body-installing-node-prereqs

 .. _helpful-guides:

+.. begin-body-installing-node-guides

 Helpful Guides for Setting Up Nodes
 ===================================